 In separate news the club has been continuing its preparations to relaunch the Scottish “Perthshire” Hill Rally, with a return to full scale, multi-venue hill rallying over the spectacular Scottish hillsides in the heart of Scotland.
 We have a number of venues part way through planning, and are confident that this is shaping up to rekindle the excitement of the past – did you survive the Legend?
 With the passing of the seasons we will not be quite ready to host this prestigious event in 2018 but the Perthshire will return in July 2019 and we look forward to welcoming you back to the Glens then.

-Posted in Borders, Events, Perthshire by admin with no comments yet.
+Posted in Borders, Events, Perthshire.

 You have an off-roader (or not), you find motorsport fun, you enjoy competing, or marshalling, or both?